Securing Multi-Agent Systems Against Corruptions via Node Contribution Backpropagation: Methodology

 \subsection{MAS Graph}

+\textbf{Temporal DAG Construction}.
 We first introduce modeling an MAS as a graph.
-Consider a multi-agent system composed of $n$ agents, \textit{i.e.} $A = \{A(1), ..., A(n)\}$ representing the set of agents.
+Consider a multi-agent system composed of $n$ agents, \textit{i.e.} $A = \{A(1), \ldots, A(n)\}$.
 Due to the complexity of the MAS structure, its communication graph can vary widely.
-However, appropriate processing can transform it into a directed acyclic graph (DAG)~\citep{digitale2022tutorial} for subsequent computational convenience.
-To achieve this, we split the discussion of an MAS by time stamps.
-Specifically, assume an MAS goes through $T$ rounds of chats in answering a question, we introduce temporal nodes $A_t(i)$ representing $A(i)$ at round $t$, where $t = 1, \dots, T$ and $i = 1,\dots, n$.
-An edge $e_t(i,j)$ indicates that a message is sent from $A(i)$ to $A(j)$ at round $t$, \textit{i.e.} from $A_t(i)$ to $A_{t+1}(j)$.
-Please refer to Figure~\ref{fig:overview} for a demonstration of the above techniques.
-Note that since the start and end points of each directed edge must belong to consecutive time steps, forming a cycle is impossible, which ensures the graph we build is a DAG.
-For convenience, we write the graph we build as $G = (V, E)$, where nodes $V = \{A_1(1), \dots, A_1(n), \dots, A_T(1), \dots, A_T(n)\} = : \{C_1, \dots, C_N\}$, edges $E = \{e_{ij} \vert i,j = 1, \dots N\}$, $e_{ij}$ denotes a connection between $C_i$ and $C_j$.
+However, appropriate processing can transform it into a directed acyclic graph (DAG)~\citep{digitale2022tutorial}.
+To achieve this, we split the discussion by timestamps.
+Specifically, assume an MAS goes through $T$ rounds of chats; we introduce temporal nodes $A_t(i)$ representing $A(i)$ at round $t$, where $t = 1, \ldots, T$ and $i = 1, \ldots, n$.
+An edge $e_t(i,j)$ indicates that a message is sent from $A(i)$ to $A(j)$ at round $t$, \textit{i.e.} from $A_t(i)$ to $A_{t+1}(j)$ (see Figure~\ref{fig:overview}).
+Since each directed edge connects consecutive time steps, no cycle can be formed, ensuring the reconstructed graph is a DAG.